-- Read like an article and be able to be published without any changes. - Contain two to three quotes. - Include facts and statistics on the subject (e.g., the number of overweight children in your city, county, and/or state). - Include a boilerplate, which is a brief description of the organizations involved and their missions, placed at the end of the release.
+- o Read like an article and be able to be published without any changes. - Contain two to three quotes. - o Include facts and statistics on the subject (for example, the number of overweight children in your city, county, and/or state). - o Include a boilerplate, which is a brief description of the organizations involved and their missions, placed at the end of the release.

-TIP: Both media advisories and press releases should contain an eye-catching headline detailing the most relevant information.
-They also should always offer a relevant Web site address and contact name, number, and e-mail for more information.
+TIF: Both media advisories and press releases should contain an eye-catching headline detailing the most relevant information.
+They also should always offer a relevant Web site address and contact name, number, and e-mail address for more information.

 • Matte Articles.
-Often known as matte releases, these are specially designed, pre-written feature articles provided by NHLBI for distribution and publication in newsletters, newspapers, and magazines or on community Web sites.
-You can find approved matte articles on the We Can! pressroom Web site, and an example in the appendices.
+Often known as "matte releases," these are specially designed, pre-written feature articles provided by NHLBI for distribution and publication in newsletters, newspapers, and magazines or on community Web sites.
+You can find approved matte articles on the We Can! pressroom Web site, and examples in the appendices.